Nick has been the Chief Executive Officer at BERA since April 2012.

-Nick is a Fellow of the Royal Society for the Arts and a member of the Ethnicity Advisory Group for the United Kingdom Household Longitudinal Study.
-He is also a Research Fellow at the Smith Institute, a Trustee of Young Citizens and Vice-Chair of his local school Governing Body.
+Nick is a Fellow of the Royal Society for the Arts and a former member of the Ethnicity Advisory Group for the United Kingdom Household Longitudinal Study.
+He also served as a Research Fellow at the Smith Institute and for 10 years was a Trustee of Young Citizens.
+He is Vice-Chair of his local school Governing Body.

 Beyond education, his particular interests are in the areas of integration, equality and cohesion.
 Nick has advised government centrally, locally and internationally and has written extensively on citizenship, social capital, extremism, immigration and other related areas of policy and practice.